team-in/-Without-README.md-/README.md

 This is my second time doing this process.
 The reason is because I had trouble with my other laptop.

-I am trying this on a newer system and hope it works.
+I just removed the line saying I was trying it on a newer system VIA remote i.e. online gitHUB.